primer3-org/primer3docs/reference_docs/readme.txt

 this tag is absent if there are no warnings.

+PRIMER_{LEFT,RIGHT,INTERNAL_OLIGO}_PROBLEMS=s (*)

+s lists the problems (constraint violations) associated with the corresponding primer oligo.
+Generated when P3_SHOW_OLIGO_PROBLEMS is true (non zero), and primer3 was forced to choose a primer or oligo that did not satisfy specified design constraints
+(as when PRIMER_PICK_ANYWAY=1 and PRIMER...INPUT
+is specified).

 PRIMER_{LEFT,RIGHT,PAIR}_MISPRIMING_SCORE=f, s

 f is the maximum mispriming score for the right primer